jhellingman/tei2html/Wiki/Formulas.md

 2. Run the perl script `convertFormulas.pl` to convert all these files to SVG files (and MathML).
 3. Run `tei2html` again (if needed with the `-f` option) to include the generated SVG files as images (or inline) in the resulting file, and use metrics from the SVG files to generate proper CSS.

 The resulting output files are placed in a folder `formulas`, and named according to the following naming scheme `(inline|display)-<ID>.tex`.
-The name is important, as the convertion script uses that to determine the correct MathJax option to use when converting the file to SVG, etc.
+The name is important, as the conversion script uses that to determine the correct MathJax option to use when converting the file to SVG, etc.

 The script `convertFormulas.pl` will convert these files to files named `(inline|display)-<ID>.svg`.
 This script will use node.js with mathjax-node-cli to produce HTML, SVG, and MathML files from the exported formulas.